Denmark Copenhagen

 12. The canals are charming

-Copenhagen is surrounded by water and several charming canals run through the city.
+Copenhagen is surrounded by water, and several picturesque canals wind their way through the city.

 Canals in Christianshavn